bagasta/new-langchain-api/how-to-use.md

         }'
   ```

   Extends the selected plan’s expiration for an existing key and reactivates it if it was expired.
+Supported `plan_code` values match the generation endpoint (`PRO_M`, `PRO_Y`, `TRIAL`) with the same 30/365/14 day durations.
 Returns `true` on success.
 A bcrypt hash with prefix `$2b$12$` can be supplied in the `password` field as an alternative to the plaintext value.
   Hashes created before this change may use the `$bcrypt-sha256$` prefix and remain valid inputs.

 - **POST /api-key/trial** (JSON body)